itsmin1179/Autonomous-driving-software/README.md

 To obtain reliable GPS data, rtk was used to reduce the margin of error and the data converted to utm coordinate system was used.

+### Driving direction
+---

+I tried to use the IMU sensor to know the driving direction of the vehicle, but the data reliability of the sensor was low, so a new algorithm was applied.
+The value of the driving direction was obtained from the current coordinates and the previous coordinates, and the slope value of the straight line connecting the two points.